reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - Open Moto Audio app using equalizer option in your Music app and tap 'Show icon in the app tray' for showing Moto Audio app icon launcher.

+- Tap 'About' then tap multiple times there if you want to disable FX for loudspeaker.

+- If sometime you installing Moto Camera One + feature support but it's crash, keep it installed, then reboot your device.
+It will working fine after reboot.

 ## Attention!
 - Always make nandroid backup before install or updating version, these are just experiments!